Latori-GmbH/backend-code-challenge/README.md

 Then the application logs this event,
 And continues processing the rest of the order without failing.

+### 3. Database Modeling

+*Shop Model:

+A Shop model must be created to support multi-tenancy.
+It must store essential information for connecting to a Shopify store All product synchronizations and order processing should be scoped to a specific Shop instance.

+*Product Model:

+A local Product model must be created to track and manage the state of products synchronized to Shopify.
+It must belong to a Shop instance.
+It should store the product's Shopify ID (shopify_id, unique within the shop scope) for easy lookups.

 ## Submission Guidelines

 * Please submit your code as a GitHub repository (private, inviting us as a collaborator) or a ZIP file.